Updated on April 29, 2025

 Oil pulling is an ancient practice with roots in traditional Indian medicine.
 It involves swishing or “pulling” oil (such as sesame, olive, or coconut oil) in the mouth, similar to mouthwash.

 A 2019 study compared coconut oil with chlorhexidine mouthwash.
-It found that both had similar results in preventing plaque regrowth.6
+It found that both had similar results in preventing plaque regrowth.

-Coconut oil also caused less staining than the mouthwash.6 A study from 2011, using sesame oil, had similar findings.7
+Coconut oil also caused less staining than the mouthwash.
+A 2011 study, using sesame oil, also had similar findings.

-Coconut oil may be an effective and less harsh alternative to pharmaceutical products like chlorhexidine.
+Coconut oil may be an effective and less harsh alternative to pharmaceutical products, such as chlorhexidine.

 Oil pulling may help prevent or reduce bad breath.
-One study found that people who had been oil pulling every day for two weeks had better-smelling breath.7
+One study found that people who had been oil pulling every day for two weeks had better breath.

 The study used an assessment that dentists use for evaluating halitosis.
 They then asked the oil pullers to assess their own breaths.
-On both counts, there was a significant reduction.7
+On both counts, there was a significant reduction.

 Given this study, oil pulling may be a way to help keep your breath fresh.
 Of course, this assumes that oil pulling can reduce oral bacteria.

 Oil pulling may be an effective way to improve gum health and reduce inflammation.
-This is because certain oils have anti-inflammatory properties.
-For example, coconut oil.8
+This is because certain oils, like coconut oil, have anti-inflammatory properties.

 Oil pulling can improve gum health by decreasing the harmful bacteria and plaque in the mouth.
-One study showed that participants had reduced amounts of plaque after a week of oil pulling.9
+One study showed that participants had reduced amounts of plaque after a week of oil pulling.

-Another study showed that oil pulling could potentially reduce the number of mutans streptococci (MS) in the mouth.
-However, it did mention that this requires further research.10
+Another study showed that oil pulling could reduce the number of mutans streptococci (MS) in the mouth.
+However, it did mention that this requires further research.

 What Does Science Say About Oil Pulling?

-Currently, the evidence isn’t conclusive, and the American Dental Association (ADA) still doesn’t recommend oil pulling.2
+Currently, the evidence isn’t conclusive, and the American Dental Association (ADA) still doesn’t recommend oil pulling.
+Most studies on oil pulling are small and of low quality.

-Most studies on oil pulling are small, and not all are high-quality.
-More research is needed to establish whether oil pulling has definite benefits.
+While there are studies that showcase the effectiveness of oil pulling, more research is needed to establish whether oil pulling has definite benefits.

-According to Dr. Nandita Lilly, one of NewMouth’s in-house dentists, “oil pulling should not be used in place of traditional oral hygiene practices, including brushing your teeth 2x/day with a fluoridated toothpaste, using dental floss, mouthwash, and getting routine dental checkups and cleanings.”
+According to Dr. Nandita Lilly, one of NewMouth’s in-house dentists, “oil pulling should not be used in place of traditional oral hygiene practices, including brushing your teeth twice a day with a fluoridated toothpaste, using dental floss, mouthwash, and getting routine dental checkups and cleanings.”

 What are the Downsides of Oil Pulling?

-While oil pulling won’t hurt you, there are some potential downsides.
+While generally considered safe when done correctly, there are some potential downsides.
 Some you may experience almost immediately.

 These downsides include: